 Gateway Compression

-View SourceNostrum supports either the zlib-stream
+View SourceNostrum supports either the zlib-stream or zstd-stream gateway compression

 methods, as documented